 "ASK Night is a great networking activity and gives alumni a chance to reconnect with the Puget Sound culture."
 Kelsey McKee '08

 "When I think back to the challenges I had getting established in my career, I realize that I had a lot of questions.
 I find that being a resource to provide insight and advice, and offer encouragement is a fun and enjoyable way to give back to Puget Sound and help make a difference in someone's life."
 Peter Cooper '91

 "It is so essential, with the shortage of jobs available to young people, that students have the opportunity to meet alumni who are enthusiastic and passionate about their lives in the work place."
 Kim Sweet '93

 "ASK Night provides a great format to help students explore career options and discuss ideas with people who have experience in that process.
 A few hours of our time can help set the direction for a great career."
 Craig Cootsona '00

 "Even a 5-minute conversation can make a tremendous difference in how a student approaches their post-grad plans.
-The potential impact an ASK volunteer can have is well worth 2 hours of their time."
+The potential impact you can have is well worth 2 hours of your time."
 Joe Woolley '10